Goldenium11/school-bookmarklets/README.md

   -Added extension remover and adder.

-  -Deleted the old extension removers since we get new ones!</b>
+  -Deleted the old extension removers since we got new ones!</b>

 # How do I use this?